-Is Bosnia Safe to Visit?
+Is Bosnia Safe to Visit in 2026?
+An Honest Guide

 Yes, Bosnia and Herzegovina is a safe country to visit.
 Violent crime against tourists is rare, the cities and main routes feel relaxed, and hundreds of thousands of people travel here every year without trouble.
 The one hazard that genuinely sets Bosnia apart from a normal European trip is left over from the 1992 to 1995 war: landmines and unexploded ordnance in rural areas along the old front lines.
-Staying clear of them is simple, and it comes down to one habit - do not leave paved roads, marked paths and cleared ground, and never poke around abandoned buildings or open countryside.
+Staying clear of them is simple, and it comes down to one habit - don’t leave paved roads, marked paths and cleared ground, and never poke around abandoned buildings or open countryside.
 Do that, and the mines are a statistic rather than a risk to you.
 This guide sets out how safe Bosnia really is, section by section, and what the official advice actually says.

 This guide reflects UK and US government advice and BHMAC demining figures as of July 2026.
 Safety information changes, and this is background rather than official travel advice - check the live government pages linked below before you travel, and follow local signs and instructions on the ground.